 A team’s or organization’s consciousness, informed via shared experience, stories, priorities, and choices and deployed via each individual’s consciousness.
 An organization’s results and adaptability will never exceed the collective consciousness of those at the top.

-A team’s or organization’s “outer game”, the tangible resources, experiences, skills, and knowledge that are deployed via organizational culture and that take the form of organizational design, technology, workflow, policies, and procedures.
+A team’s or organization’s “outer game”, the tangible resources, experiences, skills, and knowledge that are deployed via organizational culture and that take the form of organizational design, resource allocation, total rewards, technology, policies, and process.

 In Over Our Heads

 “When we experience the world as “too complex” we are not just experiencing the complexity of the world.
 We are experiencing a mismatch between the world’s complexity and our own at this moment.”